lamps-lab/knowledge-gain/voting.md

 The main goal is to identify reliable questions for each sample.
 There are a total of **10** samples, 10 candidate questions per sample.

 ## Evaluation criteria
-1. Abstract driven answers:
+1. Abstract driven answers
   The answers must be derivable directly from the abstract.
 2. Unambiguity
   Voters should feel comfortable with the questions and answers that they are clear and not ambiguous.

 ## Procedure